Planning Trips from Florence

 Buy tickets ahead of time to ensure you get seats next to each other.
 They are assigned seats with overhead space for luggage.

 Make sure you take the train to Santa Lucia station, not Venice Mastre- this is off the island.
 Santa Lucia will drop you directly in front of the Grand Canal.
-Read more about Venice HERE.
+Read more about Venice and know what foods you are looking for before you leave.

 3. Pisa – The Square of Miracles